 - Maintenance Burden for Small Teams: Building a solution means owning its ongoing maintenance, updates, security patches, and bug fixes.
 A lean team without dedicated DevOps or a robust engineering contingent might find this overhead unmanageable, diverting critical resources from core product development.

-- Commodity Functions: For non-differentiating functions like basic email, generic HR portals, or standard accounting software, SaaS providers often offer superior, regularly updated, and cost-effective solutions that would be inefficient to replicate in-house.
+- Commodity Functions: For non-differentiating functions like basic email, generic HR portals, or standard accounting software, SaaS providers often offer superior, regularly updated, and cost-effective solutions that would be inefficient and wasteful to replicate in-house.

 Red Flags: Signals You Can’t Ignore